SciresM/FEITS/README.md

 -Fixed a bug involving Velouria not showing up properly.

--Fixed a bug involving Corrin "bu" closeup portraits in the simulator (Portrait Generator was unaffected).
+-Fixed a bug involving Kamui "bu" closeup portraits in the simulator (Portrait Generator was unaffected).

 -Fixed a bug involving the "Previous" button functioning incorrectly.